Which AI Chatbot Should You Pay For in 2026?

 The Quick Verdict

-Pay for ChatGPT Plus ($20/month) if you want one subscription that does everything well: writing, planning, images, voice, and video.
-Pay for Google AI Pro ($19.99/month) if you use Gmail, Docs, and Google Photos daily -- you get comparable AI plus 5 TB of storage and YouTube Premium Lite, which makes it the best pure value.
+Pay for ChatGPT Plus ($20/month) if you want one subscription that does everything well: writing, planning, images, and voice.
+Pay for Google AI Pro ($19.99/month) if you use Gmail, Docs, and Google Photos daily, or if you want to generate video at all -- you get comparable AI plus 5 TB of storage and YouTube Premium Lite, which makes it the best pure value.
 Pay for Claude Pro ($20/month, or $17/month billed annually) if most of your AI time is writing, editing, and working through documents.
-Stay free, or pay $8 for ChatGPT Go, if you chat less than an hour a day.
+Stay free if your AI time is mostly typing and reading -- OpenAI has confirmed free ChatGPT does not cap that at all, which makes ChatGPT Go at $8 a much narrower buy than it was.

 Key Takeaways